eth-protocol-fellows/protocol-studies/docs/wiki/protocol/design-rationale.md

 ### **Simple serialize (SSZ)**

 Serialization is the process of converting data structures into a format that can be transmitted and reconstructed later.
 SSZ is a serialization format used in Ethereum 2.0 Beacon chain.
-Designed to be serialization scheme that is not self-describing -- rather it relies on a schema that must be known in advance.
+Designed to be serialization scheme that is not self-describing -- rather, it relies on a schema that must be known in advance.
 SSZ has a bunch of advantages over RLP, like efficient re-hashing of objects and fast indexing, which RLP lacks resulting in $O(N)$ complexity.

-Based on [Vitalik's comment](https://ethresear.ch/t/replacing-ssz-with-rlp-zip-and-sha256/5706/12), one of the major problem SSZ tries to solve is RLP doesn't allow Merkleization, and this would mean disqualifying any possibility of succinct light client proofs of anything.
+Based on [Vitalik's comment](https://ethresear.ch/t/replacing-ssz-with-rlp-zip-and-sha256/5706/12), one of the major problems SSZ tries to solve is RLP doesn't allow Merkleization, and this would mean disqualifying any possibility of succinct light client proofs of anything.
 Thus, leaving no scope of achieving statelessness -- while statelessness remains a crucial objective of current Ethereum's R&D.

 Further implementation and details can be found on [Simple Serialize page](/wiki/CL/ssz.md)